 In 1989 she established Studio Carla Boomkens in Amsterdam, for interior architectural design solutions.
 She collaborated with architects and designers including Prosper Klop, Ben Baudoin, Branko Vlamings (VASD), Luc Trigallez.

 She teaches applied arts and architectural design at the Gerrit Rietveld Academie in Amsterdam since 1991, at the KABK The Hague in '92-'93 and at PERK Eindhoven since 2006.
 Since 1991 she has been ongoing developing, updating and fine-tuning programmes for vocational design education on various levels in the professional field.

-2012-2019 she was a member of the Gerrit Rietveld Academie Participation Council (Medezeggenschapsraad), participated in Academie Artemis Denktank 2020, a think tank on design- and styling education strategies 2014, and is chair of the exam committee (examencommissie) 2018-ongoing
+2012-2019 she has taken place in the Participation Council (Medezeggenschapsraad) of the Gerrit Rietveld Academie, in Academie Artemis Denktank 2020, a think tank on design- and styling education strategies 2014, and as chair of the exam committee (examencommissie) 2018-2020.